ShashaHan-collab/ZheePal-RCT/README.md

 # Usage
 ## Data visualization
-Use the data in `Source data/` with the plotting code in `Source plot/` to regenerate Figures 2-5.
+Use the data in `Source data/` with the plotting code in `Source plot/` to regenerate Figures and Extended Data Figures.

 ## System architecture
 The `System architecture/`  directory contains the code architecture for an integrated multi-agent system that executes the collaborative diagnostic guidance logic.
 The architecture is built around a state-based dialogue orchestrator that conducts the diagnosis and guidance process through a collaborative conversational context, supported by three specialized modules: a risk assessment agent, a personalization engine, and a dialogue-monitor agent (Extended Data Fig. 1 in Article).